José Vargas (basketball)

-José Luis Vargas, commonly known as "El Grillo" and “Jose Grillo Vargas” (born June 23, 1963), is a Dominican former professional basketball player who played college basketball for the LSU Tigers.
+José Luis Vargas (born June 23, 1963), commonly known as "El Grillo" and "Jose Grillo Vargas", is a Dominican former professional basketball player who played college basketball for the LSU Tigers.

 College career

 Vargas played college basketball for Louisiana State University.

 Professional career

 Vargas was drafted in the second round of the 1988 National Basketball Association draft by the Dallas Mavericks.
 He never played in the NBA, though, instead leaving to play in the Italian league.

 He played for Maccabi Tel Aviv from 1991 to 1993.

 He played with Club de Regatas Vasco da Gama.